Have you ever wondered how old British Longhair cats can actually get?

 Breeding of British Longhair cats

-Breeding British Longhair cats should always be done with the health and well-being of the animals in mind.
-It is important to choose a reputable breeder who places importance on the health of the cats and carries out genetic testing.
-A good breeder will always be willing to show potential buyers the health certificates of the parents and provide information about the line.
+The breeding of British Longhair cats should always be done with the health and well-being of the animals in mind.
+It is important to choose a reputable breeder who prioritizes the health of the cats and conducts genetic testing.
+A good breeder will always be willing to show potential buyers the health certificates of the parent cats and provide information about the lineage.

 Here are some tips on how to recognize a responsible breeder:

-- Reputation : Look for reviews and ask local cat clubs.
+- Reputation : Look for reviews and ask at local cat clubs.

 - Transparency : A reputable breeder has no secrets regarding breeding practices and the health of the animals.